handsontable/handsontable/visual-tests/README.md

       - Firefox
       - Webkit

-   There is a separate Playwright config for cross-browser tests: playwright-cross-browser.config.ts
+   There is a separate Playwright config for cross-browser tests: `playwright-cross-browser.config.ts`

+## Visual tests demos

+All the test examples are available at `examples/next/visual-tests` and configured to be served from `localhost:8082`

+There main demo available for all frameworks is served on `/`.
+There are   additional demos available only for vanilla JS (to be used with cross-browser tests):

+- `/cell-types-demo`,
+-  `/arabic-rtl-demo`,
+-  `/custom-style-demo`,
+-  `/merged-cells-demo`,
+-  `/nested-headers-demo`,
+-  `/nested-rows-demo`,

 ## Run visual tests through GitHub Actions